 For resin driveway installation, it is important that you consider the base on which the installation is to be made.
 The sub-base is usually seen as the footing or groundwork for your new driveway and as such, it must be polished, rigid and should be shaped to match the layout of your resin driveway.
 If your base is not suitable, the surface of your driveway may be threatened and this will have a negative impact on your overall installation.

 If there is excess water pooling or poor water drainage it will deteriorate your driveway surface spontaneously.
-Our experienced driveway installation team have a good knowledge on how to pitch water away from your resin driveway and they ensure that water found on the surface does not have the opportunity to build up and cause the surface to deteriorate.
+Our experienced driveway installation team have a good knowledge on how to pitch water away from your resin driveways and they ensure that water found on the surface does not have the opportunity to build up and cause the surface to deteriorate.
 This is the reason why it is important that the sub base for your resin driveway installation is one that allows for proper drainage.

 You can have resin installed on to a block paving, tarmac or an absorptive or permeable asphalt.
 This new paving option gives room for water to penetrate through the surface.
 The beautiful thing about this is that you will never have to deal with pooling water or poor drainage because the water is able to flow through the asphalt surface.